Creation of ultracold heteronuclear p-wave Feshbach molecules

 An example modulation association spectrum measured with loss of Na atoms for the $(1, 0)$ resonance is presented in Fig.~\ref{fig2}(a).
 The temperature of the starting atomic mixture for this measurement is around 600 nK.
 To extract $E_b$, we fit the curve with a phenomenological Gaussian convoluted with a Boltzmann function.
 As shown in the figure, the molecular binding energy is located on the left side of the loss maximum, consistent with the intuitive expectation that additional energy is required to couple energetic atoms into molecules.

 For the current system, the height of the $p$-wave barrier is 388.7 $\mu$K~\cite{Wang2013,Guo2022}.
 This is enough to support quasi-bound FMs which are subject to fast dissociative decay via tunneling.
 As the trap depths for both atoms are larger than the binding energy, the fragmented atoms stay in the trap and result in heating.
-For instance, as shown in Fig.~\ref{fig2}(b), quasi-bound molecules of the $(1, 1)$ resonance are associated at 284.884 G, and $E_b$ is obtained by fitting the change in the Na cloud size.
+For instance, as shown in Fig.~\ref{fig2}(b), quasi-bound molecules of the $(1, 1)$ resonance are associated at 284.884 G, and $E_b$ is obtained by fitting the change in the Na cloud size after 4 ms time-of-flight (TOF) expansion~\cite{SM}.
 Notably, in contrast to Fig.~\ref{fig2}(a), the fitted $E_b$ is located on the right side of the peak, indicating that less energy is required to couple energetic atom pairs into quasi-bound molecules.

 As shown in the example data in Fig.~\ref{fig2}(d) and Fig.~\ref{fig2}(e), similar loss and heating measurements can also be performed for the bound (283.900 G) and quasi-bound (284.227 G) states of the $m_f = 2$ manifold.
 As the $(2,-1\&0)$ and $(2,1)$ resonances are very close to each other, the $E_b$ difference between them is also very small.
-Thanks to the high resolution of the magnetic field modulation technique, the two resonances can still be clear resolved.
+Thanks to the high resolution of the magnetic field modulation technique, the two resonances can still be clearly resolved.

 The measured $E_b$ for the $m_f = 1$ and $m_f = 2$ manifolds are summarized in Fig.~\ref{fig2}(c) and (f).
 The results show that $E_b$ varies linearly with the magnetic field, indicating a constant fraction of the closed channel in the dimer across the scanned range~\cite{Fuchs2008}.
-The slope of the linear fit, $\delta \mu_b^{exp}$, corresponds to the difference in magnetic moments between the open and closed channels.
-As summarized in Table~\ref{tab:p-wave}, the experimental measured $\delta \mu_b^{exp}$ agree well with the theoretical values $\delta \mu_b^{th}$ from coupled-channel calculations~\cite{SM}.
+The slope of the linear fit, $\delta \mu_b^{exp}$, corresponds to the difference in magnetic moments between molecule and atom pair.
+As summarized in Table~\ref{tab:p-wave}, the experimentally measured $\delta \mu_b^{exp}$ agree well with the theoretical values $\delta \mu_b^{th}$ from coupled-channel calculations~\cite{SM}.